 Q. What should my organisation do with the results?

-Organisations will need to review the results, and decide, in conjunction with disabled staff, on actions plans that will address the areas of difference highlighted by the metrics.
-Organisations will be expected to publish the action plans on their websites by
+Trusts will need to review their results, compare to 2018/19 and decide in conjunction with disabled staff, on actions that will address the areas of difference highlighted by the metrics.
+Trusts will be expected to publish their WDES Annual Report, which includes the metrics data and action plans on their websites by 31 October 2020.

 Q. Will the General Data Protection Regulation (GDPR) affect WDES submissions and reporting going forward?